 The first parameter is expressed in seconds and specifies an interval between the two consecutive lease reclamation cycles.
-This is explained on the following diagram.
+This is explained by the following diagram.

-This diagram shows 4 leases reclamation cycles of variable duration.
+This diagram shows four lease reclamation cycles (c1 through c4) of variable duration.
 Note that the duration of the reclamation cycle depends on the number of expired leases detected and processed in the particular cycle.
 This duration is also usually significantly shorter than the interval between the cycles.

-According to the reclaim-timer-wait-time the server keeps fixed intervals of 5 seconds between the end of one cycle and the start of the next cycle.
-This guarantees the presence of 5s long periods during which the server remains responsive to DHCP queries and does not perform leases reclamation.
-The max-reclaim-leases and max-reclaim-time are set to 0, which implies that there is no restriction on the maximum number of leases reclaimed in the particular cycle, or the maximum duration of each cycle.
+According to the reclaim-timer-wait-time the server keeps fixed intervals of five seconds between the end of one cycle and the start of the next cycle.
+This guarantees the presence of 5s long periods during which the server remains responsive to DHCP queries and does not perform lease reclamation.
+The max-reclaim-leases and max-reclaim-time are set to 0, which sets no restriction on the maximum number of leases reclaimed in the particular cycle, or on the maximum duration of each cycle.

-In deployments with high lease pool utilization, relatively short valid lifetimes, and frequently disconnecting clients which allow leases to expire; the number of expired leases requiring reclamation at any given time may rise significantly.
+In deployments with high lease pool utilization, relatively short valid lifetimes, and frequently disconnecting clients which allow leases to expire, the number of expired leases requiring reclamation at any given time may rise significantly.
 In this case it is often desirable to apply restrictions on the maximum duration of a reclamation cycle or the maximum number of leases reclaimed in a cycle.
 The following configuration demonstrates how this can be done: